-End-to-enders are walkers or cyclists who make their way across 1,407 km (874 miles) from Land’s End in Cornwall to John O Groats in Scotland.
+End-to-enders are walkers or cyclists who make their way across 1,407 km (874 miles) from Land’s End in Cornwall to John O’Groats in Scotland.
 The most common off-road walking route is even longer – 1,900 km (1,200 miles).

-At John O Groats you can visit the famous signpost point out Land’s End, New York, Edinburgh, Orkney and Shetland.
+At John O’Groats you can visit the famous signpost pointing out Land’s End, New York, Edinburgh, Orkney and Shetland.
 There are a few shops and restaurants – I recommend Stacks Bistro for vegan options – and several boat tours leaving from the little harbour.

-Duncansby Sea Stacks
+Walk to the Duncansby Sea Stacks

 From John O Groats make your way to the lighthouse at Duncansby Head – it’s just a 5-minute drive.
 A coastal path leads along the mind-boggling cliffs here until you are face to face with the two Duncansby Sea Stacks.

 The site is recognised as a Site of Special Scientific Interest and the cliffs of the headland offer plenty of nesting space to thousands of sea birds.
 If you are lucky, you can even spot puffins here!